Details

 Khardung La Pass - One of the highest motorable passes in the world, the Khardung La Pass serves as a gateway to Ladakh's Nubra and Shyok Valleys.

 Tso Moriri - Tso Moriri is undoubtedly at the top of the list when it comes to Ladakh tourist destinations.
-Tso Moriri, the region's largest lake, is a lesser-known paradise hidden among Ladakh's high mountains.
+Tso Moriri is one of Ladakh’s most beautiful high-altitude lakes and is a lesser-known paradise hidden among Ladakh's high mountains.
 Measuring around 26 km in length and 8 km in width, it's one of the region's hidden treasures!

 Diskit Gompa - One of the main draws for tourists visiting Nubra Valley is the 108-foot-tall Maitreya Buddha statue, which stands guard over the Shyok River.
 It was constructed to uphold the ideals of harmony and serenity as well as to keep evil out of Diskit Village.

 Hanle - Hanle, another breathtakingly gorgeous location in Ladakh, is literally heaven for all astronomy enthusiasts.
-Situated around 250 kilometers from Leh on the historic India-Tibetan trade route, it is the site of the Indian Astronomical Observatory and one of the oldest monasteries constructed in the Indo-Chinese style.
+Situated around 250 kilometers from Leh on the historic India-Tibetan trade route.
+Hanle is home to the Indian Astronomical Observatory and an ancient monastery built in the Indo-Tibetan style.

-Turtuk - Located at the northernmost point of Nubra beside the Shyok River, Turtuk is the final settlement situated in the Baltistan region along the boundary between India and Pakistan.
+Turtuk - Located at the northernmost point of Nubra beside the Shyok River, Turtuk is one of the northernmost villages of India, located in the Baltistan region near the India–Pakistan border.
 For the Indian Army, this region is crucial since it serves as the entrance to Siachen Glacier.
 One of the best spots to visit in Ladakh is its apricot-laden orchards, lush plains, pure river banks, and captivating history.

-Umling La - The world's highest motorable pass, Umling La, has been built by BRO (Border Roads Organization), surpassing national expectations once again and surpassing Khardung La and Mana Pass in Uttarakhand.
+Umling La - The world's highest motorable pass, Umling La, built by the Border Roads Organisation (BRO), is one of the highest motorable roads in the world and stands higher than Khardung La and Mana Pass.
 Constructed as part of "Project Himank," the 19,300-foot road trip is sure to leave you feeling amazed, ecstatic, and full of adrenaline.

 Things to do in Leh Ladakh